 Since enterprise automation is always an innovative process based on the company's exclusive needs, niche specifics, and other variables, there is no protocol for choosing a leader for an automation CoE.
 Not every candidate who recommends themselves as a leader ends up as one – meanwhile, a candidate who previously didn’t seem to be leadership material may reveal themselves as a great team leader.

-Given that the leader will take an active part in hiring and onboarding, interviewing, and selecting candidates, we advise you to take your time gleaning the best option through meticulous observations, multiple hackathons, and consistent feedback from employees and team members.
+Given that the leader will take an active part in hiring and onboarding, interviewing, and selecting candidates, executives should take their time gleaning the best option through meticulous observations, multiple hackathons, and consistent feedback from employees and team members.

 3. Qualify the best automation candidate